Guardsman (character): Michael O'Brien

 Michael O'Brien was also born in Chicago, Illinois.
 Some months after Kevin's death, when the details of the incident came to public light, Michael, a sergeant in the New York City Police Department, decided that the official investigation exonerating Iron Man's actions was a cover-up.
-Reopening the investigation without official sanction, Detective O'Brien confronted Tony Stark, interrogated several employees, and declared his intention of proving Stark responsible for his brother's death.
+Reopening the investigation without official sanction, O'Brien confronted Tony Stark, interrogated several employees, and declared his intention of proving that Stark was responsible for his brother's death.

 O'Brien finally hired Harry Key, an unscrupulous private investigator, to get him inside the Long Island plant.
-There O'Brien located the Guardsman armor and put it on, determined to use it to bring Iron Man to justice.
-However, the malfunction in the cybernetic circuitry that affected his brother's brain also affected Michael's brain, and he flew into a rage seeking to kill Iron Man.
+There, O'Brien located the Guardsman armor and put it on, determined to use it to bring Iron Man to justice.
+However, the malfunction in the cybernetic circuitry that affected his brother's brain also affected his brain and he flew into a rage, seeking to kill Iron Man.
 Iron Man confronted his attack and finally convinced him that the armor was causing him to act insanely.
 O'Brien collapsed on rebelling against his own urge to kill Iron Man.
 Stark took O'Brien into custody rather than press criminal charges, hoping to convince the man of his innocence in Kevin's death.
 While Stark worked on a new set of armor, the Japanese mutant Sunfire attacked the plant.
 Stark was unable to put on his new armor since it had not yet cooled, and unable to find any of his spare suits of armor since a saboteur had stolen them.
 Hence, he was forced to put on the Guardsman armor to fight off Sunfire.
 O'Brien witnessed Stark's heroic attempts to save lives over a video monitor, aware that Stark was risking a major heart attack by the strenuous activity.
-Escaping confinement, O'Brien decided he was wrong about Stark and determined to help him by donning the now-cooled Iron Man armor.
+Escaping his confinement, O'Brien decided that he was wrong about Stark and determined to help him by donning the now-cooled Iron Man armor.
 Thus clad, he was mistaken for the real Iron Man and kidnapped by the Mandarin.
 Stark discovered an old set of Iron Man armor that the saboteur had overlooked and went to China to rescue O'Brien.
 Upon rescuing him, Stark chose to reveal his true identity to O'Brien before he went off to battle the Mandarin.
 O'Brien flew back to New York where he took custody of the Guardsman armor once more.